 - Room with a View – We stayed at this hotel, located in Downtown Reykjavik

 - The hotel was located in a very convenient location to tours, bus-stops, sightseeing in Reykjavik and restaurants and grocery stores

-- Rooms were big, had a kitchen – which was a bonus.
-Some rooms with detached washrooms were cheaper then rooms with attached bathroom.
-Budget friendly hotel.
+- The rooms were big, had a kitchen – which was a bonus.
+Some rooms with detached washrooms were cheaper than rooms with attached bathroom.
+Budget-friendly hotel.

 - Located close to the Hallgrímskirkja Church.